Haplogroup H (mtDNA)

 Haplogroup H is a human mitochondrial DNA (mtDNA) haplogroup.
-The clade is believed to have originated in Southwest Asia, near present day Syria, around 20,000 to 25,000 years ago.
+The clade was believed to have originated in West Asia, near present-day Syria, around 20,000 to 25,000 years ago.
+However, a specimen has been found in South Italy from 28,000 years ago, in Paglicci Cave.
 Mitochondrial haplogroup H is today predominantly found in Europe, and is believed to have evolved before the Last Glacial Maximum (LGM).
-It first expanded in the northern Near East and Southern Caucasus soon, and later migrations from Iberia suggest that the clade reached Europe before the Last Glacial Maximum.
-The haplogroup has also spread to parts of Africa, Siberia and inner Asia.
+It first expanded in the northern Near East and Southern Caucasus, and later migrations from Iberia suggest that the clade reached Europe before the Last Glacial Maximum.
+The haplogroup has also spread from West Asia to parts of Africa, Siberia and Inner Asia.
 Today, around 40% of all maternal lineages in Europe belong to haplogroup H.

 Origin

 Haplogroup H is a descendant of haplogroup HV.
-The Cambridge Reference Sequence (CRS), which until recently was the human mitochondrial sequence to which all others were compared, belongs to haplogroup H2a2a1 (human mitochondrial sequences should now be compared with the ancestral Reconstructed Sapiens Reference Sequence (RSRS)).
+The Cambridge Reference Sequence (CRS), which until recently was the human mitochondrial sequence to which all others were compared, belongs to haplogroup H2a2a1.
 Several independent studies conclude that haplogroup H probably evolved in Western Asia c.
 25,000 years ago.